guzmonne/dynamodb-graph/README.md

 var g = dynamodbGraph({ documentClient, maxGSIK, table, tenant });
 ```

-Each function returns a promise, exept the ones who create items.

 ## Playground

 To be able to test the library I have provided some scripts that work on existing data.
 More specifically, ["The Simpsons" by the data](https://www.kaggle.com/wcukierski/the-simpsons-by-the-data).
 You can go to the link, and download it from [Kaggle](https://www.kaggle.com).
-Then `unzip` the file inside the `scripts` folder, and run the `seed_local_table.js` script.
-Then go take a cup of coffee, a sandwich, and catch up on your current series, cause it's gonna take a long time to load.
-I did my best to show the progress of the upload so you know that something is going on.
+Then `unzip` the files inside the `scripts` folder, and run the `seed_local_table.js` script.
+Then go dring a cup of coffee, eat a sandwich, and catch up on your current series, cause it's gonna take a long time to load.
+I did my best to show the progress of the upload so you know that something is at least going on.

 After all the data is up, you can run the script `playground.js` and see the library in action with some examples I come up with.
 More examples are welcomed.